Mattlister/FilmDBMain/README.md

 ## Project Design

-* I've designed the website with engaging colour and content.
-As it's a single page application, I had to think how I could add a lot of visual information onto one page and not lose anything.
-The idea I had was for the user to "see something", "like something" and
-  "choose something" It's crisp, clean and the heading stands out at the top with a clever description in the heading of what the website is about "Design and Conquer".
+* I've designed the website with a clean layout but with plenty of story behind the design.
+A user will instantly know what they're looking at and they'll see images of some of the greatest characters in movies and TV.
+Someone older users will have known since their big scree debut in 1976 from a space horror film to a well structured TV show which hasn't been around for years but still made a lasting impression on the audience.
+The floating menu I liked because it allowed the title bar to be just a tile bar and not have the naivgation menu as part of it.

 ### Design